-In this case, the VDEs obtained from the HOMO eigenvalues however show a higher MAE of 56.9 meV.
-Although this MAE is larger compared to the all orbital PZSIC-PBE, it is still comparable to MP2 MAE (44 meV) and far better than that of B3LYP (238 meV)\cite{vargas2020waterion}.
+In this case, the VDEs obtained from the HOMO eigenvalues however show a higher MAE of 56.9 meV with PBE.
+Although this MAE is larger compared to the all orbital PZSIC-PBE, it is still comparable to MP2 MAE (44 meV) and far better than that of B3LYP (238 meV).\cite{doi:10.1021/jp802927d} The application of 1orb-SOSIC on r$^2$SCAN gives a smaller MAE (16.9 meV) than PZSIC and vSOSIC, however.
+For the set of systems studied here, the values estimated with 1orb-SOSIC are always smaller than the PZSIC and vSOSIC estimated values.
 It is remarkable that the removal of SIE from just one orbital (extra electron) can result in a major improvement in the VDEs of water anions since the cost of this calculation is practically the same as that of PBE functional.
 Since the SIC is applied only to the extra electron, the FLO in this case is same as the Kohn-Sham orbital.
 This approach therefore can be readily introduced in most density functional codes.